ServerMonkey/wildwest/README.md

 # wildwest

+Turns Ansible into a better automation management tool

 - Turn Ansible into a parallel ssh like tool
 - Speed optimized configuration with Mitogen
 - Automatic logging to readable text file